Expect to pay an average of $210 to install a GFCI outlet.

 Not necessarily; just the outlets that serve countertop surfaces.
 You should install GFCI outlets wherever there could be a lot of wet areas, so any outlet that is near a sink needs to be GFCI.

 You should put your fridge on a dedicated circuit if you notice it is continually tripping the GFCI outlet.
-This typically happens when you have multiple appliances plugged into one circuit, which overloads it and causes the GFCI to trip.
+This typically happens when multiple appliances are plugged into one circuit, which overloads it and causes the GFCI to trip.
 Try plugging the fridge into a different outlet and see if that fixes the problem.